Ryan Cougill – Head Baseball Coach

-From 2001-2002, Cougill played at Joliet Junior College for coach Wayne King, where he earned All-Conference honors in both his freshman and sophomore campaigns.
+From 2001-2002, Cougill played at Joliet Junior College for hall of fame coach Wayne King, where he earned All-Conference honors in both his freshman and sophomore campaigns.
 He then transferred to Western Illinois University where he played for the late Stan Hyman.
 Cougill was named to the All Mid-Continent Conference team in 2003 and 2004.
 Cougill left his mark at WIU finishing his career amongst the top of the record books in single season hits, runs scored, and career batting average.

 Josh Garcia – Assistant Coach